ctxis/django-admin-view-permission/README.rst

 * Django: 1.8, 1.9, 1.10, 1.11, 2.0
 * Python: 2.7, 3.4, 3.5, 3.6

+Compatible with `django-parler <https://django-parler.readthedocs.io/>`_'s translatable models.
+To verify which django-parler version our test suite runs against, check ``requirements-debug.txt``.
+You do not need django-parler to install django-admin-view-permission.

 Documentation
 -------------
 For a full documentation you can visit: http://django-admin-view-permission.readthedocs.org/